schollz/thirtythree/README.md

 ;install https://github.com/schollz/thirtythree
 ```

-the first time you run thirtythree it will update your norns with the [aubio library](https://aubio.org/) which is used to generate onsets. this might take 10-15 seconds.
+the first time you run thirtythree it will update your norns with the [aubio library](https://aubio.org/) which is used to generate default onsets. this might take 10-15 seconds.

-## thank you

-thank you @license and @catfact for never ceasing to teach me a half dozen supercollider tricks in half as many lines of code. thanks to @proswell and @CrazyEmporer893 for beta testing. thanks to @eigen for the [p8 library](https://github.com/p3r7/p8) which was a jumping off point for the graphics and source of the [the manga](https://github.com/p3r7/p8/blob/main/manga_effect.lua). thanks to @glia for allow me to include [a yelidek kit](https://ifizu.bandcamp.com/album/yelidek) as the default drum kit.  thank you [@jredou_ko](https://www.instagram.com/jredou_ko/) for help with the graphics.

 ## todo